-My parents emigrated from the Netherlands in the early 1980s, and the majority of my relatives still live there.
-Over the years, I’ve been able to travel back to the “home country” a number of times.
+My parents emigrated from the Netherlands in the early 1980s, and most of my relatives still live there.
+Over the years, I’ve been able to travel back to the “home country” several times.

 Here’s a crash course in Dutch greetings and basic etiquette.

 If learning languages doesn’t come easily to you, rest assured that most Dutch people speak English (it is estimated that 90-93% are proficient in English).

 However, if you fully want to experience the people and their culture, here are a few basic greetings to get you started.

 Hallo is the most common way to say hello in Dutch.
 You can use it in the same situations as you would use hello in English.

 Just like hi, hoi is more informal.
 You can use it around people that you are close to, like friends and family.